SQLMenace/BlogSeries/whatisnewinsqlserver2016/create or alter.md

-You can run this whole block of code in 1 shot
+You can run this whole block of code in 1 shot <br>
 Blog post: What's new in SQL Server 2016: CREATE OR ALTER

 ```SQL